Hi. My name is Scott McMurren.

 IMPORTANT: The Alaska Travelgram solicits advertising sponsorships and other forms of compensation from appropriate vendors.
 That means I have a “material connection” with the companies or individuals you read about in the Alaska Travelgram.
 Sponsors (advertisers) are selected based on my travel industry expertise and how I think the information will benefit travelers.
-Click here to view a list of companies I’ve worked with as sponsors.
+Below is a partial list of the companies I’ve worked with.

 Does that make the information less credible?
 I don’t think so.
 But that is a question for you, the reader.
 Is there an opportunity for a conflict of interest?
 Sure.
 But working with editors, collaborators, employers, friends and colleagues over the years has taught me to be as straightforward as possible.